 For your business to make the most of these changes, you need to understand what's actually happening.
 Here are the five key trends that could push your business IT in a new direction:

 The rise of social media for business.
 It's hard to overestimate the impact of social media - both on the workplace and on society in general.
-According to some research, 28% of all the time we spend online is spent on social networks.
+According to research, 30% of all time spent online is devoted to social networks.

 The blurring of work and home.
 Flexible working arrangements that encourage people to work from home (or elsewhere) make it harder to control how your employees use technology and to monitor where information flows.

 This is a big challenge for businesses which like to decide precisely which devices and software employees can use.
 Like it or not, your staff will start using their own kit to do their work if they think it makes things easier.
-You should probably find a way to let them.
+You should probably find a way to let them do so securely.

 Shifting business models require tech-savvy people.
 Social media and mobile devices are affecting the relationships between businesses and customers.

 For instance, mobile commerce has become increasingly important.
-And the influence of word of mouth recommendations is being amplified in a world where word of mouth can mean reaching hundreds or thousands of people at once via social networks.
+And the influence of word of mouth recommendations is being amplified in a digital world where consumer opinion drives purchasing decisions.
+As a result, businesses will need people with new skills: internet-savvy knowledge workers who can listen in on social media and become involved in conversations happening outside your company's immediate control.

 As a result, businesses will need people with new skills: internet-savvy knowledge workers who can navigate social media and become involved in conversations happening outside your company's immediate control.